Kassouley/gpumm/README.md

 - Automatically compares kernels outputs with the basis kernel
 - Shows us the pourcentage of similarities between two kernel output

-calibrate.sh (TODO) :
+calibrate.sh :
-- Auto calibrate the number of warmup and repetition of the kernels in argument
+- Generate graphs on warmup calibration of the kernels in argument
-- Generate graphs about this calibration

 ### Python script